Junior high school student in Saitama stabbed to death by classmate

-A male junior high school student died Saturday after being stabbed the previous day by a fellow student in Tokorozawa, northwest of Tokyo, according to police.
+A male junior high school student died Saturday after being stabbed the previous day by a fellow student in Tokorozawa, Saitama Prefecture, according to police.

 A 14-year-old student was held on suspicion of attempted murder after Kotaro Hongo, 13, was found Friday near the arrested student's home with stab wounds to his upper body, the police said Saturday.